- U Chan Sein

 U Tin Htoon was architect for the Bagan Thiripyitsaya Project.

-- He moved to Singapore.
+- Moved to Singapore.

-He helped with the Burmese Buddhist Temple Project.
+Helped with the Burmese Buddhist Temple Project.

-- He finally settled in Southern California.
+- Settled in Southern California.

 - For post-retirement, he is compiling several photo albums.

 - Some of the photos were provided by U Myo Myint (EC67, RUBC Gold) and U Linn Tun (Houston, son of U Tun Shein (RUBC Gold)).

 - Captain of RUBC for the 1959-60 term.